oschrenk/notes/play.md

 	%production.db.user=root
 	%production.db.pass=1515312

-You can start your environment by passing it to play `start` or `play run` eg.
+You can start your environment by passing it to play `start` or `play run` e.g..

 	play start --%production

 ### Logging ###

-You should define proper logging mechanisms yb dropp
+You should define proper logging mechanisms

 	log4j.rootLogger=ERROR, Rolling